 32.1 MKCC may issue prize gaming permits under section 289 of the Gambling Act 2005.
-As children and young persons may participate in equal chance prize gaming, MKCC has prepared a Statement of Principles that it proposes to apply in exercising its functions which specifies matters that MKCC propose to consider in determining the suitability of an applicant for a Prize Gaming Permit.
+As children and young persons may participate in equal chance prize gaming, MKCC has prepared a Statement of Principles for prize gaming permits that it proposes to apply in exercising its functions which specifies matters that MKCC propose to consider in determining the suitability of an applicant for a Prize Gaming Permit.